-Law school is hard — and can even be described as grueling.
+Law school is hard — and can even be described as grueling, but doable.
 Tell any attorney about your dream to go to law school and they will reflect on their horror stories from the first year, the bar exam or even their notorious property professor.

 You will not have much free time once school starts.
-If you travel for work, coach youth sports or lead a book club, you may find that one or more of your extra duties has to take a back seat for a few years.
+If you coach youth sports or lead a book club, you may find that one or more of your extra duties has to take a back seat for a few years.

 Make sure this is the right time for you and your family, and engage them whenever possible by bringing your spouse or partner and children to events on campus.
-Host a study night so your family gets to meet your study buddies.
-Bring the kids to the library on the weekends to do their homework while you read for class.
+Host a study night so your family gets to meet your study buddies, or bring the kids to the library on the weekends to do their homework while you read for class.

 Some students think that they will go to school two to three nights a week and then read a bit over the weekend, leaving most else in their life unchanged.
 That is not a reasonable expectation.

-If you want to be a successful student, you must put in the work.
+If you want to be a successful law student, you must put in the work.
 Get your calendar organized ASAP.
 Make sure your assignment due dates, exam dates, class schedules, registration deadlines, and financial aid deadlines are logged on your calendar.
-Put all of your personal reminders, such as doctors, birthdays and anniversary dates, on the calendar, too.
+Put all of your personal reminders, such as doctor visits, birthdays and anniversary dates on the calendar, too.
 No one will accept law school as a reason for missing a special day.

 Recognize that burnout, if reasonable planning and adjustments are not put in place, may occur and that you may not be the perfect student, parent, partner or housekeeper for a couple of years.
 Give yourself a break.
 This is all about building a better, more fulfilling life for you and your family.
 It will take sacrifice.
 People who love you will understand if you don’t pack a homemade lunch every day or let the Honey Do List pile up.

 Remember that law school requires a significant amount of complex and time-consuming work.
-As you progress through your program, you may find you read more efficiently and digest the material without having to read a case six times.
+As you progress through your program, you may find that you read more efficiently and digest the material without having to read a case six times.
 You may also begin taking skills courses, such as Trial Advocacy or Elder Law Practice Management, and discover strengths you never knew you had.
 Also, be prepared for a few setbacks — not everyone can get an A.